Meet the Therapists

 My areas of treatment include but are not limited to working with anxiety, depression, low self-esteem, trauma, domestic violence, grief and loss, managing stress, life transitions, relationship difficulties, and developing effective parenting skills.
 I am also an LGBTQ affirmative provider.

-I am a Licensed Professional Counselor Associate.
-I earned my bachelor’s degree in Psychology and my bachelor’s degree in Elementary School Education from Southern Connecticut State University.
+I am a Licensed Clinical Mental Health Counselor Associate, I earned my bachelor’s degree in Psychology and my bachelor’s degree in Elementary School Education from Southern Connecticut State University.
 I earned a Master of Education degree in School Counseling in 2003 from North Carolina State University.
 After school counseling I worked as a mentor mom, a speaker coordinator for a support group, and a group therapy facilitator for nonprofit domestic violence organization.
 In 2017 I decided to pursue private practice.
 Chris McDonald will be supervising my work.

 I offer services as a parent coach.
 I help parents work on specific parenting problems and help develop strategies that can be used immediately.
 I have worked extensively with children between the ages of 5 and 14 in my role as a school counselor and school teacher for 22 years.
 I am a mother of five beautiful children and have a wonderfully high energy blended family.
 I believe that children are often searching for a purpose in life and guidance from adults in the environment in which they live.
 I believe that there are a variety of valid ways that parent coaches can help parents strive for that purpose by providing encouragement, plans, and techniques for dealing with specific challenges of parenting such as communicating effectively with children, keeping your calm at homework time, transitions, and whining).